 Our local librarian refers to a certain type of pre-sleep reading as her “beddy-bye books.”
 Whenever I’m most in need of a book-hug, there’s one particular series I turn to: The Cazalet Chronicles, by Elizabeth Jane Howard.
 I discovered this well-known collection sometime in the mid to late 1990s, because I distinctly remember rereading the first book, The Light Years, to help fall asleep during the crazy uncertainty right after 9/11.
 Since then, the four books that I thought were “all she wrote” have stood on my bedside table, half-forgotten, a kind of beddy-bye backup.

 Then, over the winter, I unexpectedly stumbled onto Howard’s name via a sailing search.
 Her first husband (of three) was Peter Scott, an Olympic medalist and America’s Cup skipper.
-(You’ll learn more about each of them next week.)
+(Read more in The Inspiration of Strange Bedfellows.)

 That discovery led me to Howard’s autobiography—a surprisingly familiar read, since many of the details in the novels are closely based on her own life.
 I also realized that she’d published one final Cazalet book, in 2013, a decade after she’d written the previous four—and the year before she died, so I bought a used copy.
 All Change is the kind of book authors write when they want to explore where the decisions of all of their wonderful characters (both good and bad) have led.